gregfoletta/WinWorkstationInfo/README.md

 1. Save the session by pressing the save icon - suggest saving to the Desktop.
 1. Switch back to the batch script - this should be waiting with a prompt asking "Hit ENTER once app testing has completed ..."
     - Press enter to continue
-1. The batch script will create a '.cab' file on the user's Desktop.
+1. The batch script will create a directory on the users desktop with the name of the workstation.
+1. Add this directory and the web browser trace XML file to a ZIP file.
-1. Upload the we browser trace XML and the CAB file to the predetermined location.
+1. Upload the ZIP file to a predetermined location.

 # Version History